kobotoolbox/kobo-install/readme.md

 **1. What kind of installation do you need?**

-- `Development` — local workstation. `DEBUG` is on, SSRF protection is disabled, and the web server is reachable over plain HTTP on the machine itself.
-No DNS needed
+- `Development` — your own workstation. `DEBUG` is on, SSRF protection is disabled, and the web server is reachable over plain HTTP on the machine itself.
+No domain name needed
-- `Staging` — server hosting a test environment
+- `Staging` — a server running a test copy of production
-- `Production` — server
+- `Production` — a server running the live instance

-**2. Setup complexity?**
+**2. How do you want to configure this installation?**

-- `Simple` — no further questions.
-Every default applies, `kobo-docker` is expected next to `kobo-install` (`../kobo-docker`), and a few things are detected automatically (see below)
+- `Quick setup` — accept every default, nothing else is asked. `kobo-docker` is expected next to `kobo-install` (`../kobo-docker`), and a few things are detected automatically (see below).
+The one exception is a development machine that already has Google Cloud credentials — see `NLP` below
-- `Advanced` — a checkbox menu opens so you pick only the sections you care about, then you are asked about those and nothing else
+- `Custom setup` — a checkbox menu opens so you pick only the sections you care about, then you are asked about those and nothing else

 ### Automatic configuration